But that’s not what he finds when he looks outside.

 “I don’t see any problem with that.
 Well, we’re getting ready to go out to dinner, all of us.
 That’s nine people, the four in our family and the five in the Ito family.
 So, I need to change and make sure everyone else is presentable.
 Next time you can give me a call and tell me all about adopting Adam, which Sean and I think is wonderful.
 We want to meet him.”

-“I’ll keep you updated on the adoption, and I’ll give you a call next weekend.
+“I’ll keep you updated on the adoption, and I’ll give you a call next week.
 In any case, we will be coming to your place for Thanksgiving, and you’ll meet Adam then.
 Please make me a motel reservation for two rooms for Wednesday through Saturday nights.
 Okay?”

 “Are you sure?”